nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

     searchApps(filter?: AppSearchFilter): Promise<Array<MashroomKnownPortalApp>>;

     /**
-     * Load a Portal App into given host element at given position (or at the end if position is not set) *
+     * Load a Portal App into a given host element at a given position (or at the end if the position is not set) *
-     * The returned promise will always resolve!
-If there was a loading error the MashroomPortalLoadedPortalApp.error property will be true.
+     * The returned promise will always be resolved!
+If there was a loading error, the MashroomPortalLoadedPortalApp.error property will be true.
      */
     loadApp(appAreaId: string, pluginName: string, instanceId: string | null | undefined, position?: number | null | undefined, overrideAppConfig?: any | null | undefined): Promise<MashroomPortalLoadedPortalApp>;

     /**
      * Load a Portal App into a modal overlay.
      *
-     * The returned promise will always resolve!
-If there was a loading error the MashroomPortalLoadedPortalApp.error property will be true.
+     * The returned promise will always be resolved!
+If there was a loading error, the MashroomPortalLoadedPortalApp.error property will be true.
      */
     loadAppModal(pluginName: string, title?: string | null | undefined, overrideAppConfig?: any | null | undefined, onClose?: ModalAppCloseCallback | null | undefined): Promise<MashroomPortalLoadedPortalApp>;

     /**
-     * Reload given Portal App.
+     * Reload the given Portal App.
      *
-     * The returned promise will always resolve!
+     * The returned promise will always be resolved!
-     * If there was a loading error the MashroomPortalLoadedPortalApp.error property will be true.
+     * If there was a loading error, the MashroomPortalLoadedPortalApp.error property will be true.
      */
     reloadApp(id: string, overrideAppConfig?: any | null | undefined): Promise<MashroomPortalLoadedPortalApp>;